 Help out at your local hot lunch program where seniors gather for a nutritious meal; volunteers are needed to help set-up, serve and clean up.
 Dining Assistants work with the Dining Coordinator to create a welcoming community, encourage conversation, update route sheets and set up/serve and clean up after lunchtime meals.
 Assistants are trained to comply with safe food handling practices and procedures as well as local fire, health and sanitation codes.
 This is an opportunity to meet a lot of great people.

-Become trained and certified to co-lead multiple session healthy living programs at no cost to you!
+Become trained and certified to co-lead multiple session healthy living programs.
 These classes are designed to improve self-care by people with chronic disease or to improve balance, diet and exercise.
 Once trained, lay leaders are asked to commit to two classes within one year of certification and attend related team meetings.
+Find out more

 Become trained and certified by the Commonwealth of Massachusetts to impartially investigate and resolve complaints and problems of residents in long-term care facilities and rest homes.
 Ombudsmen visit residents regularly to receive and resolve resident concerns.
 Ombudsmen are also a source of information on community resources and residents' legal rights.
 Volunteers receive training provided through the Massachusetts Executive Office of Elder Affairs and the commitment is approximately two hours each week.